- Unboxing Your Airnote

 Your Airnote should have enough charge out of the box to function and fully charge the battery using the onboard solar panel.
 If, however, your Airnote needs a manual charge, you can do so with a Micro USB cable.

-Remove the rear bottom panel from the Airnote and plug a Micro USB cable into the Micro USB port on the edge of the board next to the solar panel.
+Remove the rear bottom panel from the Airnote and plug a Micro USB cable into the Micro USB port as shown in the image below.

 If the Airnote is off when you plug it in, you won't see any visual indication that the device is charging, even though it is.
 If the device has been switched on, the LCD display will update to indicate that the device is charging.
 When the plus (+) sign on the display disappears, the Airnote is charged and ready to mount.